 Local Community Links:

 The Rhinecliff station was built for the New York Central Railroad in 1914.
-It is a light-colored brick and stone building in the Mission-Spanish Revival style with white trim and a distinctive red clay barrel-tiled roof.
+The light-colored brick and stone exterior is punctuated by soaring arched windows; paired brackets support the deep eaves of a gabled roof covered red clay barrel-tiles.
 The station clings to the bluff above the Hudson River and uses many levels and stairways, some interior and some exterior, as well as a covered bridge over the tracks for foot traffic.
 At one time there were four tracks along the Hudson through Rhinecliff.
 Today, only the former southbound tracks and platforms are used, and the former northbound tracks provide a long, narrow parking area.
 The interior uses much brick and polished wood and provides a lovely view over the Hudson River.

 The Rhinebeck area, which includes the town and village of Rhinebeck, the hamlet of Rhinecliff, and the city of Kingston, is one of the oldest European-settled areas of New York State.
 In 1686, five Dutchmen from Kingston, which lies directly across the Hudson, traded for the property with three Native Americans, acquiring 2,200 acres with four miles of waterfront.
 At the north was the ancient trail that led west through the Delaware Water Gap and east into New England.
 The southern boundary was the Landsman Kill (stream) which provided fine mill sites.
 While not ideal farmland, the purchase was an ideal transportation hub.
 Hendrickus and Jacobus Kip moved to become residents, and hence the entire tract was first known as Kipsbergen.
 Jacob Beekman, a businessman from New York, bought up land surrounding Kipsbergen, and his property developed separately from the waterfront Kipsbergen, which maintained its ties to Kingston.
 Even today, members of the original Dutch families still occupy the area.